avast/rabbitmq-scala-client/README.md

 #### Poisoned message handler
 It's quite often use-case we want to republish failed message but want to avoid the message to be republishing forever.
-Wrap your handler (readAction)
-[PoisonedMessageHandler] with to solve this issue.
+Wrap your handler (readAction) with [PoisonedMessageHandler](extras/src/main/scala/com/avast/clients/rabbitmq/extras/PoisonedMessageHandler.scala) to solve this issue.
 It will count no. of attempts and won't let the message to be republished again and again
 (above the limit you set).
 _Note: it works ONLY for `Republish` and not for `Retry`!_
 ```scala